WHAT IS NALOXONE?

 WHAT DOES THE 911 MEDICAL AMNESTY LAW SAY REGARDING NALOXONE?

 Any physician may prescribe, any pharmacist may dispense, and any person who knows a person at risk can obtain and administer naloxone, and all are free from civil, criminal, and professional liability for doing so.
 Law enforcement may carry and administer naloxone.
-Everyone may purchase naloxone at a GA pharmacy without having to present a prescription from a physician to the pharmacist.
-You can simply tell a pharmacist you know a person at risk for opioid overdose, and they can sell you naloxone.
+Naloxone is available for purchase at GA pharmacies without a personal prescription.